Buxton beats out infield single in 9th; Twins top Tigers 4-3

 TRAINER’S ROOM

 Tigers: SS Niko Goodrum was placed on the injured list with a strained right oblique muscle.
 He last played on Tuesday.
 Castro will take Goodrum’s place for now.
-“We all believe Willi’s going to be a big league shortstop,” manager Ron Gardenhire said.

 Twins: C Alex Avila went on the injured list with lower back tightness, and Willians Astudillo was added to the roster to back up Ryan Jeffers with regular Mitch Garver already on the injured list. … 2B Luis Arraez missed his third straight game with patellar tendon soreness in his left knee.